jknowles10/Readme-Creator/Develop/Readme.md

 - [Questions](#questions)

 ## Description
-description

-## Table of Contents
-TOC
+This is a command-line application that creates a a professional README.md file based on user input.

 ## Installation
-install inst
+Please made sure that you have node.js installed along with npm Inquirer package

 ## Usage
-usage
+Enter the following command to invoke: node index.js

+## Contributing
+There are no contributors at this time

 ## License
 This project is licensed under the MIT license.

-## Contributing
-undefined

-## Tests
-tests
+Please visit [License details](https://opensource.org/licenses/MIT) for more information

 ## Questions
-If you  have any questions or need further assistance, please contact me at undefined or visit my GitHub profile at [undefined]
+If you  have any questions or need further assistance, please contact me at julienne@email.com or visit my GitHub profile at https//github.com/[jknowles10]